Bachelor of Science in Human Biology

 General Degree Information

 The related laboratory experience is required in each of the prerequisite science courses.
 The coursework is completed during the first four trimesters of study at Logan.
 It provides a unique background of study for those students seeking to enter the work force, preparing for graduate studies, or applying for admission to professional health programs such as medicine, osteopathy, podiatry, dentistry or chiropractic.
-Logan College of Chiropractic/University Programs is accredited as an institution by the Higher Learning Commission of the North Central Association of Colleges and Schools to award the Bachelor's Degree in Human Biology.
+Logan University is accredited as an institution by the Higher Learning Commission of the North Central Association of Colleges and Schools to award the Bachelor's Degree in Human Biology.

 Application for the Bachelor of Science Degree in Human Biology is made through the Office of Admissions for those students entering Logan.
 For students currently enrolled in the Doctor of Chiropractic Degree Program, application is made through the Office of the Registrar.
 Graduates of Logan with the Doctor of Chiropractic Degree may seek admission to the program by contacting the Office of the Registrar.